An inclusion-exclusion principle for tautological sheaves on Hilbert schemes of points: Introduction

+In fact in (ii) it suffices to verify for a smaller set of triples $\mathcal{P}_{d,r,s}$ defined in Section \ref{sec:alg-cobordism}.

-For Hilbert schemes of points on surfaces, one can deduce theorem \ref{thm-intro-inc-exc-principle} from the existence of \emph{universal polynomials for tautological integrals} \cite[theorem 4.1]{EGL01}.
-In higher dimensions there is a similar theorem \cite[theorem 1.1]{Ren17} on the integrals of the Chern classes of tautological sheaves and the Chern–Schwartz–MacPherson classes or Chern-Mather classes of the Hilbert scheme of points.
-But Rennemo's theorem does NOT imply theorem \ref{thm-intro-inc-exc-principle}, because the Todd classes of singular schemes, which appears in the Riemann-Roch theorem for singular schemes, cannot be expressed in a universal way as a combination of Chern–Schwartz–MacPherson classes or Chern-Mather classes.
-The reason is wellknown: the algebraic Euler characteristics are invariant in a flat family, while the topological ones are not.
-Another reason is, the various types of singular Chern classes depends only on the reduced structure of the underlying schemes, which is not true for the Euler characteristics of coherent sheaves.
-Consequently Rennemo's proof, based on locally closed stratifications of Hilbert schemes, does not work for theorem \ref{thm-intro-inc-exc-principle}. \\
+For Hilbert schemes of points on surfaces, one can deduce Theorem \ref{thm-intro-universalSeries} from the existence of \emph{universal polynomials for tautological integrals} \cite[Theorem 4.1]{EGL01}.
+In higher dimensions there is a similar theorem of Rennemo (\cite[Theorem 1.1]{Ren17}) on the integrals of the Chern classes of tautological sheaves and the Chern–Schwartz–MacPherson classes or Chern-Mather classes of the Hilbert scheme of points.
+But Rennemo's theorem does NOT imply Theorem \ref{thm-intro-universalSeries}, because the Todd classes of singular schemes, which appear in the Riemann-Roch theorem for singular schemes, cannot be expressed in a universal way as a combination of Chern–Schwartz–MacPherson classes or Chern-Mather classes.
+The reason is well-known: the algebraic Euler characteristics are invariant in a flat family, while the topological ones are not.
+Another reason is, that the various types of singular Chern classes depend only on the reduced structure of the underlying schemes, which is not true for the Euler characteristics of coherent sheaves.
+Consequently, Rennemo's proof, which is based on locally closed stratifications of Hilbert schemes, does not work for Theorem \ref{thm-intro-universalSeries}. \\